JJCSA/Authentication/README.md

 # JJCAuthentication - Keycloak

 The keycloak server is configured in the docker-compose file.
-The docker-compose file contains postgres and keycloak containers.
+The docker-compose file contains 4 containers:
+1) postgres-keycloak
+2) keycloak
+3) postgres-backend
+4) backend

 The `jjcsa-services` realm is configured in the [jjcsa-realm.json](jjcsa-realm.json) file.
 When docker starts the keycloak container, it loads this realm configuration.